 That's it, we installed Google Chrome on Ubuntu; if we want to try the beta or unstable versions, we just need to give one of the two respective commands below

 sudo apt-get install google-chrome-beta sudo apt-get install google-chrome-unstable

 Removal is also very simple, just replace install with remove.

-I've always used Chromium and I've never had any problems.
-If instead we want to talk about privacy, I think it is not enough to ask only which browser is the safest, but we must consider many more factors: for example a more advanced protection of our privacy, we could have using the VPN o the TOR network, but there are obviously plenty of other solutions.
+I have always used Chromium and have never had any problems.
+If instead we want to talk about privacy, I think it is not enough to ask only which browser is the safest, but we must consider many more factors: for example a more advanced protection of our privacy, we could have it using the VPN o the TOR network, but there are obviously plenty of other solutions.